ash/raku-course/essentials/more-on-functions/multi-functions/index.md

 {% include menu.html %}

-Raku implements _multiple dispatch_ based on function’s signature.
-It allows creating functions that share the name but have different types of their input data.
+Raku implements _multiple dispatch_ based on function signature.
+It allows creating functions that share the name but have different types of input data.
 Use the `multi` declarator for each of the variants of the function.

 ```raku
 multi sub add(Int $x, Int $y) { $x + $y }